 Planning for the end of life can be beneficial whether you’re making arrangements for yourself or your loved ones.
 This is yet another way to address debilitating fears, and it can ultimately be an empowering and poignant experience.

 One way to plan for you or your loved ones’ end of life is to search for resources that address the topic directly.
 Catchings recommends a book and accompanying workbook that guides you on living with joy while preparing for the inevitable.
 It’s called You Only Die Once: Preparing for the End of Life with Grace and Gusto.
 “The information included is helpful, educational, and engaging,” she says.
 “Being informed and better prepared decreases our anxiety about the unknown and educates us about the dying process.
 As a result, we fear death less and accept it more.”

 So how do you overcome a debilitating phobia like thanatophobia?
 Thanatophobia can be treated in several ways.
 A mental health professional might use a variety of approaches to treat someone.

 Psychotherapy (talk therapy) has proven effective in treating symptoms of thanatophobia and other phobias.

-Cognitive behavioral therapy (CBT) is a form of talk therapy that focuses on identifying negative thought patterns contributing to your extreme anxiety and phobia.
+Cognitive behavioral therapy (CBT) is a form of talk therapy that focuses on identifying negative thought patterns and attitudes contributing to your extreme anxiety and phobia.
 You’ll then learn how to challenge those unhealthy thoughts and create new, more productive ones.

 Relaxation techniques can include deep breathing, meditation, yoga, music, and art therapy.
 The more you practice relaxation techniques, the more powerful they can become.